Aufeis: Impact

-Sheets of aufeis may block stream channels and cause their flood plains to widen as spring floodwaters are forced to flow around the ice.
+Sheets of aufeis may block stream channels and cause their floodplains to widen as spring floodwaters are forced to flow around the ice.
 Research on aufeis has to a large extent been motivated by the variety of engineering problems the ice sheets can cause (e.g. blocking drainages and causing flooding of roads).

 Aufeis can present an extreme danger to recreational boaters even during summer months, who can find themselves trapped between walls of ice or pulled under aufeis by the current of the river.
 Breaking dams of aufeis can cause flash floods downriver.

 When thawed, aufeis leave footprints in the form of "aufeis glades" or more accurately in tundra habitats, aufeis barrens, because of the near absence of vascular plants due to ice cover during much of the growing season.
 Aufeis barrens are distinctive landscape features of the arctic tundra and provide reliable indicators of aufeis locations".

 City cooling

 In late 2011, Mongolia planned to test the use and storage of artificial naleds as a way of cooling Ulan Bator in the hot Mongolian summer, and reducing the use of energy-intensive air conditioning.